bribes/Unofficial-NameMC-API-Docs/README.md

 <br>

 ## Contributions
-Thank you JerreBor (Jero) for the Java usage example, and thank you 88 (lucky swede) for the documentation template.
+Thank you JerreBor (Jero) for the Java usage example and better Read Me file, and thank you lucky swede for the documentation template.

 <br>